Greetings Undergraduates and Families,

 Whether you just began your freshman year of college or maybe you’re a few years into your undergraduate program of study and still unclear about your major area of focus or perhaps ready to begin to consider your post-graduate career or educational plans, or maybe you want to transfer — this post is for you!
 Given my thirty years of experience teaching and advising undergraduate and graduate students, I’ve been amazed at the quick transformation that young adults experience stepping onto a college campus.

-In case you missed my three recent resources for new college freshman – also relevant to sophomores, please consider these links below packed with tips for navigating your undergraduate curriculum.
+In case you missed my three recent resources for new college freshman – also relevant to sophomores and juniors, please consider these links below packed with tips for navigating your undergraduate curriculum.
 Whether you’re already certain that you’re a pre-med, pre-law or MBA targeted student -or thinking about how your engineering degree will help you step on the Google campus, let’s talk about your UNDERGRADUATE COLLEGE & CAREER PLAN.
 Whether you’ll be writing a graduate purpose statement or a cover letter to a prospective employer- having a plan for each year of your undergraduate experience will build the skills and experiences for the post-graduate experience.

 I continue to remind all undergraduates to seek out your Undergraduate Academic Advisor and make a personal connection.
 Your conversation should extend beyond a 10-minute conversation selecting your semester’s classes.
 Share your vision and goals and ask for suggestions on what student organizations and professional opportunities exist on campus.
 GET INVOLVED!!

 For those of you heading to a larger university, freshman/sophomore advising teams aren’t typically as personal or as strong as you should expect.
 I would welcome the opportunity to work with students as your dedicated undergraduate academic advisor the next four years.
 Please reach out to connect.
 CLICK TO VIEW MY VIDEO Detailing Roles of an Academic Advisor